gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Razi was on his knees, his hands behind his head, one crossbow against his back, another pointed at his chest.
 The hilt of his sword lay just out of reach in a pool of mercury.
 Three men lay in pools of their own blood beside him.
-A fourth man---the one with the beard---had just breathed his last in a similar pool beside Erileine.
+A fourth man–the one with the beard–had just breathed his last in a similar pool beside Erileine.

 Ten strides away, Gaeston and Laeuc looked at the circle of Hett soldiers around them and lowered their weapons.
 "But I'm damned if